 Something every day

 More than 75 campus organizations and 2,000 campus events keep Centre students (98% of whom live on campus) busy each year.
-Nearly 40% compete on one or more of Centre’s 23 NCAA Division III intercollegiate teams.
+Just over 40% compete on one or more of Centre’s 23 NCAA Division III intercollegiate teams.
 And more than 85% of students regularly participate in community service.
 Feeling creative?
 Music ensembles and mainstage theatrical productions feature performances by majors and non-majors alike.

 A wise investment in your future